-“Electricians, mechanical contractors, and security system contractors are just the beginning of the type of customers who experience the benefits of our push-around lifts,” said Terry Dolan, Hy-Brid Lifts president and CEO.
+“Electricians, mechanical contractors, and security system contractors are just the beginning of the type of customers who experience the benefits of our push-around lifts,” said Terry Dolan, Hy-Brid Lifts President and CEO.
 “Users can quickly push and relocate the lift without the hassle of maneuvering a ladder or disassembling and assembling scaffolding.
 The units increase safety on jobsites, and we are dedicated to developing the safest options for operators.
-It is great to see that EFI’s customers are realizing the benefits of low-level access.”
+It's great to see that EFI’s customers are realizing the benefits of low-level access.”